gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 Below are the approaches and their drawbacks

 - BW SAPI Extractor
   - It may not be a long-term solution.
+(Without BW contents, these datasources are useless in datasphere.)

 - Tables (ODP/SLT)
   - Remodeling